Delamain Bottle Catalogue (last updated: Sep 28, 2024)

 — 35cl:

-12.5 fl ozs (1950s) 0.35L indicated in the lower left; Pale & Dry; with cotisation mark in lower right corner 350ml indicated in the lower right; Pale & Dry; with cotisation mark in lower right corner 35cl Pale & Dry with a paper duty seal 35cl Très Vénérable 35cl Vesper With 'Premier cru de Cognac' on it.
+12.5 fl ozs (1950s) 35cl, 30 years old 0.35L indicated in the lower left; Pale & Dry; with cotisation mark in lower right corner 350ml indicated in the lower right; Pale & Dry; with cotisation mark in lower right corner 35cl Pale & Dry with a paper duty seal 35cl Très Vénérable 35cl Vesper With 'Premier cru de Cognac' on it.
 With 'appellation controlé' on it. same as last one, but slghtly different letter type (see distance between 'G' of Cognac and 'C' of Champagne) and Gand light colour of cap

 — 50cl: